8 Tips For Writing Your Memoir

-Six to eight months is a good timeframe for completing a book.
+Eight months to a year is a good timeframe for completing a book.
 Set daily targets and hold yourself accountable to making them.
 Your memoir will be the better for it.

 Character flaws are key

-Even if you are a living hero, you’ll need to take a step back and look for a few non-optimum personality traits to share.
+Even if you have lived the life of a hero, you will need to take a step back and look for a few non-optimum personality traits to share.

 The reason for this is that the rest of us, your readers who have flaws, will never be able to relate to the story of a perfect superhero.
-Include the mistakes you’ve made in your life.
+Include the mistakes you’ve made in your life when writing your memoir.
 Find a few lapses in judgment and delve into them.
 Anecdotes showing how you overcame barriers and errors will enhance your book.

 Humor goes a long way